-TESTIMONY IN SUPPORT OF 18-S 2181, A JOINT RESOLUTION PROPOSING A CONSTITUTIONAL AMENDMENT REGARDING EDUCATION April 11, 2018
+TESTIMONY IN SUPPORT OF 21-H 5421, A JOINT RESOLUTION PROPOSING A CONSTITUTIONAL AMENDMENT REGARDING RIGHT TO ADEQUATE EDUCATION March 1, 2021

-The ACLU of Rhode Island supports this amendment, which would constitutionally establish the right to an adequate education for Rhode Island's youth as a fundamental and judicially enforceable right.
+The ACLU of Rhode Island strongly supports this amendment, which would constitutionally establish the right to an adequate education for Rhode Island's youth as a fundamental and judicially enforceable right.

 More than twenty years ago, in City of Pawtucket v.
-Sundlun, the ACLU filed a "friend of the court" brief in support of the lawsuit brought by a number of municipalities that "challenged the means by which the General Assembly fulfills its constitutional mandate to provide public education in Rhode Island."
+Sundlun, the ACLU filed a "friend of the court" brief in support of a lawsuit brought by a number of municipalities that "challenged the means by which the General Assembly fulfills its constitutional mandate to provide public education in Rhode Island."
 662 A.2d 40, 42 (R.I.
 1995).
 Unfortunately, the R.I.
 Supreme Court rejected a lower court ruling that Article XII, Section 1 of our state Constitution guaranteed children the right to an "equal, adequate and meaningful education."
-Just as unfortunately, four years ago, the Supreme Court reaffirmed that decision.
+Just as unfortunately, the Supreme Court reaffirmed its decision in 2014.
 Woonsocket School Committee v.
-Chafee, 89 A.32d 778 (R.I.
+Chafee, 89 A.3d 778 (R.I.
 2014).
 The Court said it was "sensitive" to the concerns that the state's school funding formula created unfair disparities between poor, urban schools and more affluent communities, but that it was bound by the Sundlun precedent to reject this newer constitutional challenge to the formula.